 Our journal production standards are high quality, and our annual print edition comes out every spring.
-We have no restrictions as to form, but will NOT consider poems exceeding 60 lines.
+We have few restrictions as to form, but will not consider poems exceeding 60 lines.
 Crosswinds considers poems from seasoned writers to newer voices and sponsors an annual poetry contest with $1,350.00 in awards.
 The contest is judged by well-regarded poets.
-For complete guidelines, visit our contest page.

 The Crosswind’s Poetry Staff:

+Managing Editor: Marguerite Keil Flanders.
 Margie has led workshops in libraries, schools, conferences, and Women’s Centers.
-For the last 9 years, she was part of a team that continues to facilitate a poetry group at the medium security prison in Cranston, Rhode Island.
+For 9 years, she was part of a team that facilitates a poetry group at the medium security prison in Cranston, Rhode Island.
 Her work has appeared in the Boston Review, Yankee Magazine, Nimrod International Journal, Poetry East, The Main Street Rag, and other publications.
-She is the author of a poetry collection, The Persuasive Beauty of Imperfection, and a member of Ocean State Poets.
+She is the author of a poetry collection, The Persuasive Beauty of Imperfection.
+She is a member of Ocean State Poets.